apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/plugin.md

 The JavaScript portion of your plugin must contain the following files:

-- **client.js**: This is considered the client side and contains the API that a Cordova application can call.
-The API in client.js calls makes calls to index.js.
-The API in client.js also connects callback functions to the events that fire the callbacks.
+- `client.js`: This is considered the client side and contains the API that a Cordova application can call.
+The API in `client.js` calls makes calls to `index.js`.
+The API in `client.js` also connects callback functions to the events that fire the callbacks.

-- **index.js**: Cordova loads index.js and makes it accessible through the cordova.exec bridge.
-The client.js file makes calls to the API in the index.js file, which in turn makes call to JNEXT to communicate with the native side.
+- `index.js`: Cordova loads `index.js` and makes it accessible through the cordova.exec bridge.
+The `client.js` file makes calls to the API in the `index.js` file, which in turn makes call to JNEXT to communicate with the native side.

-The client and server side (client.js and index.js) interacts through the `Cordova.exec `function.
-So, in client.js you invoke the exec function and provide the necessary arguments.
-In the Echo plugin, we have the following in the client.js file:
+The client and server side (`client.js` and `index.js`) interacts through the `Cordova.exec `function.
+So, in `client.js` you invoke the `exec` function and provide the necessary arguments.
+In the Echo plugin, we have the following in the `client.js` file:

     var service = "org.apache.cordova.blackberry.echo",
         exec = cordova.require("cordova/exec");